Tuna Caesar Salad

 Spoonful of vegan cashew dressing.

-Tear or cut the lettuce into bite size pieces (tear if you are making this salad in advance, it will retain more texture).
-Thinly slice the red onion.
+Prep the veggies: Tear or cut the lettuce into bite size pieces, thinly slice the red onion.

 Chopped romaine lettuce on wood cutting board.